jonesd/abora/README.md

 # Abora

-Abora is a collection of the Xanadu project with a focus on the Udanax-Gold implementation.
+Abora is a collection of implementations of the Xanadu and Udanax-Gold projects.

 For details: http://jonesd.github.io/abora/

 ## Contact